Yasuj University of Medical Sciences

 The University has about 177 faculty members and approximately 2,000 students.
-The University accepts students in medicine, dentistry, paramedical, nursing, midwifery, and healthcare majors, at undergraduate and graduate levels.
+The University accepts students in medicine, dentistry, paramedical, nursing, midwifery, Nutrition Sciences, and healthcare majors, at undergraduate and graduate levels.
 Admissions are decided by scores earned on an annual national examination.

 History

-Yasuj University of Medical Sciences (YUMS) was established as a college in 1990 with the goal of becoming a regional organization for treatment in Kohgiluyeh and Boyer Ahmad.
-It first enrolled medical students in 1995 from the national entrance examination.
-In September 1995, after three years as an Institute, the organization was promoted to Yasuj University of Medical Sciences.
+The establishment of Yasuj University of Medical Sciences (YUMS) as a college in 1990 was aimed at transforming it into a regional center for treatment in Kohgiluyeh and Boyer Ahmad.
+In 1995, it began accepting medical students through the national entrance test.
+Following three years as an Institute, the organization was elevated to Yasuj University of Medical Sciences in September 1995.

 Campus

-The campus is composed of the University Management Complex, the School of Public Health and the New University Campus.
-The New University Campus is located near Imam Sajjad Educational Hospital and includes the School of Medicine, the School of Nursing and Midwifery, the School of Paramedicine, and the School of Dentistry.
-The sports gym, University mosque, and girls' dormitories are also located near the central campus.
+The School of Public Health, the New University Campus, and the University Management Complex make up the campus.